How to Get an Iran IP Address in 2024 (4 Easy Steps)

 Yes, you might – it depends on how far your current location is from Iran.
 If you’re in Europe or North America, it will take much longer for data packets to travel between your device and the Iran VPN server.

-VPNs can minimize the slowdown by offering many servers to prevent overcrowding.
+VPNs can minimize the slowdown by having many servers to prevent overcrowding.
 It also helps if they have fast VPN protocols like WireGuard and IKEv2/IPSec, and unlimited bandwidth.
 Virtual locations can also boost speeds.
 But only if they use physical servers in countries with better Internet infrastructure.

 VPNArea has only one server and it doesn’t even work.
 Terrible service too.